Letting agent and tenancy fees

 Lost keys or fobs

-You can be charged the reasonable costs of a replacement if this is mentioned in your tenancy agreement.
+You can be charged the reasonable costs of a replacement.
+You can only be charged for this if it's mentioned in your tenancy agreement.

 Ending your tenancy early